oscillatingneutrino/Creditworthiness-Analysis/README.md

 | Liquidity Ratio | 1.5-2.0 Good | Else Bad | --- | --- | --- |
 | Credit Score | 300-579 Poor | 580 - 669 Fair | 670 - 739 Good | 740 - 799 Very Good | 800 - 850 Exceptional |

 This system was used to create a grading scale, where each of the metrics was assigned a point value.
-A number was assigned to each category based on the rating and the level of characterization possible; e.g. someone with a good AP value would be given a score of 1, and a value of 0 if they had a bad score, or someone with an excellent CAPEX Adjusted Coverage Ratio was given a 4, and someone with an ok score was given 1 point.
+The point value assigned to each category was based on the level of characterization possible; e.g. someone with an excellent CAPEX Adjusted Coverage Ratio was given a 4, and someone with an ok score was given 1 point.

-The points were then added to give a total score.
-In order to be defined as credit worthy, a ratio of total score to the maximum possible score would have to reach a minimum value of 0.79 (this number is the same number used as the minimum value of credit score still determined to be good out of the maximum possible value).
-In this study, the maximum possible value was 31.
+The points were then added to give a total score and assessed as a ratio to the maximum number of points possible (31).
+In order to be defined as credit worthy, a minimum ratio of total score to the maximum possible score of 0.79 was required (this number is the same number used as the minimum value of credit score still determined to be good out of the maximum possible value).

-## Clarifications
+## Applicability and Limitations

 The data that was used for this project contained missing information pertinent to the calculation of several variables; as such, the sample results provided displays multiple NULL values.
 For this example, whenever a NULL value is encountered, it is treated as 0.
 The metrics used to determine the creditworthiness were taken to be applied in the most general sense; in reality, some values and their indication of a business's health is sensitive to the industry it's a part of.

 ### References